 In addition, she manages to find the time to be a concerned and devoted mentor and “fairy godmother” to several families in her neighborhood.
 In her ‘spare time’, Busy Bee enjoys a variety of passions that include scuba diving, spending time in indigenous African villages and jumping small buildings on a single bound!

 Busy Bee’s professional and volunteer enterprises have earned her national and international accolades.
-In October 2011, she was officially bestowed the honor of being enstooled as Queen Mother Botwe Nana Adobea II of KONKO Village in the Eastern Region of Ghana, West Africa.
+In October 2011, she was officially bestowed the honor of being enstooled as Queen Mother Botwe Nana Adobea II of TIMBER NWANTA Village in the Eastern Region of Ghana, West Africa.
 She is responsible for development projects and educational improvements for a community of over 400 citizens of Timber Nkwanta.

-Juanita ‘Busy Bee’ Britton is grateful that God has blessed her life abundantly and, in turn, she delights in making great and wonderful things happen for others.
+Juanita ‘Busy Bee’ Britton is grateful that GOD has blessed her life abundantly and, in turn, she delights in making great and wonderful things happen for others.